WebberZone/where-did-they-go-from-here/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Deprecated:
+	* Modified: timthumb has been deprecated.
+The script is no longer included

 = 1.7.1 =
 * New: Fixed bug with `echo_ald_wherego` introduced in v1.7
 * New: You can now view the default image in the options page